heavy-lifting/heavy-lifting.github.io/_posts/2019-03-06-twenty-nineteen.md

 massive shout out to [alex](http://slab.org/) and [renick](https://renickbell.bandcamp.com/) for organising everything, and to [kubota sensei](http://www.idd.tamabi.ac.jp/~kubotaa/index.html), [tadokoro sensei](https://github.com/tado), [chiho](https://soundcloud.com/azamiline) & [mori](https://moxus.org/) for being such excellent hosts.

 ## unpeeled
-around the japan trip i also worked on the unpeeled series with amy and deb of [SONA](https://sonawomen.co.uk/).  we put on a series of events promoting women in sound and music technology, with performances from six incredible artists, a sound installation by us, and a kids workshop with the amazing laura clough.
+around the japan trip i also worked on the unpeeled series with amy and deb of [SONA](https://sonawomen.co.uk/).  we put on a series of events promoting women in sound and music technology, with performances from six incredible artists, a sound installation by us, and a kids workshop with the amazing [laura clough](https://soundcloud.com/laura-clough-2).

 ![pic of vicky clark performing at unpeeled](https://i.postimg.cc/BZLjk7V2/sona-vicky-clarke-02-11-18-23.jpg)

 there is so much to tell about the project which was really challenging but also super rewarding - you can read a bit more about it (and see some of [laura merrill's](http://www.lauramerrillphotos.com/) beautiful photos) on our [website](https://sonawomen.co.uk/2018/09/06/sona-unpeeled/).

-we were also lucky enough to have [zoe kinross](https://vimeo.com/user24676890) and diana read down to film at all events, and they are busily editing everything together now, so watch this space for video documentation!
+we were also lucky enough to have [zoe kinross](https://vimeo.com/user24676890) and diana read down to film at all the events, and they are busily editing everything together now, so watch this space for video documentation!

 ## work/life
-my day job has been pretty challenging recently and so i've successfully asked to reduce my hours - so i'm now a part-timer!  the freedom is so wonderful, i feel so much more zen & the quality of my work has really improved as a result.
+my day job has been pretty challenging recently and so i've successfully asked to reduce my hours and i'm now a part-timer!  the freedom is so wonderful, i feel so much more zen & the quality of my work has really improved as a result.

 i'm making a conscious effort this year to be more active in deciding how to use my time, and so far i'm feeling pretty good :)